Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 The map is constantly
 tailored to show
 repo context that is relevant to the current state of the chat conversation.

-by performing a graph optimization on the code's call graph.
+This is done by performing a graph optimization on the code's call graph.

 When the user asks for a change to their code, the LLM uses the repo map to decide which files to edit.